Berlin museum dung heaps are reminder of Nazi past

 Gostner's installation also recalls a hoard of other modernist masterpieces that the Nazis destroyed or confiscated in an attempt to purge Germany of art they considered Jewish or Bolshevik influenced.
 The dung heaps are a tacit reminder that these works may still be retrieved.

-The New National Gallery's permanent collection includes work from many artists, including Max Beckmann, Otto Dix, and Ernst Ludwig Kirchner, who were labelled "degenerate" by the Nazis.
+The New National Gallery's permanent collection includes work from many artists, including Max Beckmann, Otto Dix, and Ernst Ludwig Kirchner, who were labeled "degenerate" by the Nazis.

 Some visitors milling around Gostner's installation, entitled "The Oriel of the Blue Horses," were bewildered.